saidivyakatakamsetty/saidivyakatakamsetty.github.io/README.md

 ## About

-This is my personal portfolio website showcasing my experience, projects, and skills as an AI/ML Engineer with 5+ years of experience building production-grade Machine Learning, Deep Learning, and Generative AI systems — primarily in healthcare and enterprise environments.
+This is my personal portfolio website showcasing my experience, projects, and skills as an AI/ML Engineer with 5+ years of experience building production-grade Machine Learning, Deep Learning, and Generative AI systems — open to opportunities across all industries including enterprise, finance, retail, and tech.

 ---